mattDevigili/dms-smm695/week-4/README.md

 In this video, you will: (i) learn some basics of JSON, (ii) have a first introduction to MongoDB through the Mongo Shell and MongoDB Compass, (iii) explore CRUD (create, read, update, and delete) operations.
-I

 The video is structured into 10 components: